Nova Scotia MP says he faced death threats as Maritime elver fishery descended into lawlessness | CBC News

 Valuable baby eels flown live to China to be grown for food

-MPs in Ottawa heard "alarming" accounts Thursday of failed Canadian government efforts to thwart the black-market fishery for baby eels, or elvers, earlier this year.
+MPs in Ottawa heard "alarming" accounts Thursday of failed Canadian government efforts to thwart the illegal fishery for baby eels, or elvers, earlier this year.

-It included a claim that 25-tonnes of the tiny, translucent eels were flown out of Canada in illicit shipments, part of an organized crime to meet an "insatiable appetite" in China where they are grown for food.
+It included a claim that 25-tonnes of the tiny eels were flown out of Canada in illicit shipments, part of an organized crime to meet an "insatiable appetite" in China where they are grown for food.

 "I had many constituents whose properties were being defiled, destroyed as poachers, parked and utilized their things.
 I had single mothers threatened by people.
 I had death threats, as did my wife during this time," said South Shore-St. Margarets Conservative MP Rick Perkins

-He was speaking in front of a Department of Fisheries and Oceans (DFO) parliamentary committee studying illegal, unreported and unregulated fishing in response to testimony by Stanley King, a commercial elver licence holder from Nova Scotia.
+He was speaking in front of a Department of Fisheries and Oceans parliamentary committee studying illegal, unreported and unregulated fishing in response to testimony by Stanley King, a commercial elver licence-holder from Nova Scotia.

 King appeared on behalf of the Canadian Committee for a Sustainable Eel Fishery.